 Canada Day Parade Registration

-3. Canada Day parade officials can deny any parade entry on or before parade day that does not meet the parade rules, regulations, or community standards.
-We all share a mutual responsibility to ensure community wellbeing.
+2. Canada Day parade officials can deny any parade entry on or before parade day that does not meet the parade rules, regulations, or community standards.
+We all share a mutual responsibility to ensure community well-being.
 The Canada Day parade offers a space for all voices and identities; however, personal or political attacks and cultural appropriation will not be tolerated in any form

-11. Drivers of a vehicle must be properly licensed to drive the vehicle (i.e. Class 5 Alberta Driver’s license).
+10. Drivers of a vehicle must be properly licensed to drive the vehicle (i.e. Class 5 Alberta Driver’s license) and remain with the vehicle at all times.

 12. Drivers and passengers sitting inside the vehicle or on floats must have means of a rapid escape in an emergency.